Privacy Policy

 Crelate limits the collection of Personal Data to information that is relevant for the purposes of processing.
 Crelate does not process such Personal Data in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the Data Subject.

 Crelate takes reasonable steps to ensure that such Personal Data is reliable for its intended use, accurate, complete, and current.
-Crelate takes reasonable and appropriate measures to comply with the requirement under the DPF to retain Personal Data in identifiable form only for as long as it serves a purpose of processing.
-Specifically, Personal Data will be retained in accordance with our business purposes and our obligations to comply with legal requirements and professional standards, unless a longer retention period is otherwise permitted by law and its retention adheres to the DPF Principles.
+Crelate takes reasonable and appropriate measures to comply with the requirement under the EU-US Data Privacy Framework (EU-US DPF) and the UK Extension to the EU-U.S. DPF to retain Personal Data in identifiable form only for as long as it serves a purpose of processing.
+Specifically, Personal Data will be retained in accordance with our business purposes and our obligations to comply with legal requirements and professional standards, unless a longer retention period is otherwise permitted by law, and its retention adheres to the DPF Principles.

 Given a situation in which we may be compelled to provide data sharing we want to be sure it is clear that we may disclose information about you through data sharing including third-party cookies if the following scenarios are presented: